wiseman-timelord/Cpp-Vulkan-Agi/README.md

 Project Status: Alpha; under development.
 I will be producing, or attempting to produce, some awesome interface for the Qwen-Agent framework, that is...

 ## Current Work
-- Complete working version, bug free and as intended.
+- Still to make the project complete working version, bug free and as intended.
 - Investigating processing on, gpu and cpu, while load model on system ram.

 ## Description: